-Instead, reconf tests find a througput value (lower bound for NDR) without re-configuration, and then maintain that ofered load during re-configuration.
+Instead, reconf tests first find a througput value (lower bound for NDR) without re-configuration, and then maintain that ofered load during re-configuration.
 The measured loss count is then assumed to be caused by the re-configuration process.
 The result published by reconf tests is the effective blocked time, that is the loss count divided by the offered load.

 Each reconf suite is based on a similar MLRsearch performance suite.

 MLRsearch parameters are changed to speed up the throughput discovery.
-For example, PDR is not searched for, and final trial duration is shorter.
+For example, PDR is not searched for, and the final trial duration is shorter.

-The MLRsearch suite has to contain a configuration parameter that can be scaled up, e.g. number of routes or number of service chains.
+The MLRsearch suite has to contain a configuration parameter that can be scaled up, e.g. number of tunnels or number of service chains.
 Currently, only increasing the scale is supported as the re-configuration operation.
 In future, scale decrease or other operations can be implemented.